 Center Stage: Resolving town center controversy

-This article first appeared as the cover story in the July edition of Today Magazine, our monthly publication
+This is a slightly revised version of the article that first appeared as the cover story in the July 2022 edition of Today Magazine, our monthly publication

 By Terri Wilson and Nora Howard — Special to Today Magazine